Tanvi-1119/Customer-churn-analysis/README.md

 * Identify the factors contributing to high churn rates.
 * Validate findings using SQL, Excel, and Power BI.
 * Recommend business strategies to improve customer retention.
-* Present insights in a clear and interactive Power BI dashboard.

 ## Tools and Technologies Used

 * **SQL** – Data querying and analysis
 * **Excel** – Data cleaning and preprocessing
 * **Power BI** – Data visualization and dashboard creation
-* **GitHub** – Project documentation and portfolio presentation

 ## Key Findings